dbarkowsky/ExpressPrismaPostgres/README.md

 1. Run `npm run dev` to start the API for local development.
    - It should respond with `Server started on port ...`

+OR

+1. Run `docker-compose up api`.
+   - This will start a Docker container for the API.
+It will automatically apply the schemas from Prisma to the database.